Flo: A data-driven limited-area storm surge model

 We acknowledge the fact that developing and training a DDM, like Flo, is a costly process with regards to computing resources, and is critically dependent on having an existing hindcast or reanalysis for training.
 With this in mind, a relevant question is whether the marginal improvements that this model currently realizes can be justified.
-We acknowledge that the full potential of transitioning from a purely numerical model to a data-driven machine learning model lies not in the here presented work, but the potential for future developments: As a next step, observations could be included in the model training to improve the predictions.
-By doing this, the DDM can develop the ability to predict storm surge more accurately than the numerical model, since it is not limited by the discretizations of the governing equations of motion, but is able to find statistical relations in the training data which includes information from observations.
-In our case, instead of running a costly reanalysis using a numerical model, the inclusion of information from observations may be performed by correcting the hindcast using primitive methods, like e.g. optimal interpolation.
-Future work could include further training on operational forecast data from the numerical model used for storm surge \citep{kristensen22}, and possibly involve training on ensemble model data to prepare the Flo model for operational forecasting runs and application in decision-making from impact-based forecasting services.
+We anticipate that the full potential of transitioning from a purely numerical model to a data-driven machine learning model lies not in the work presented here, but in the emerging potential for future developments.
+As a next step, observations could be included in the model training to improve the predictions through optimal interpolations, multi-encoder architecture or physics embedded neural networks.
+By doing this, the DDM may achieve more accurate predictions than the numerical model, since it is not limited by the discretizations of the governing equations of motion, but is able to find statistical relations in the training data, which includes information from observations.
+In our case, instead of running a costly reanalysis using a numerical model, the inclusion of information from observations may be performed to overcome model biases in the hindcast.

+Future development will involve training on operational forecast data from the numerical model used for storm surge prediction \citep{kristensen22} and use of ensemble model data in training to provide probabilistic predictions by the Flo model in an operational value chain, and its use in decision-making during impact-based forecasting services.